 Learn the basics of SQL, the programming language for retrieving and editing data from databases such as SQL Server, MySQL, MariaDB, and PostgreSQL.

 SQL: Data Reporting and Analysis with Emma Saunders

 Get the data you need for analysis and reporting by writing your own SQL code.
-Learn how to write basic SQL queries, sort and filter data, and join results from different tables and data sets.
+Learn how to write basic SQL queries, sort and filter data, and join results from different tables.